-The deferred tax credit for the Year comprised of the deferred tax credit of HK\$10,887,000 and HK\$39,686,000 in the New Zealand and the Suriname divisions, respectively.
+The deferred tax expense for the Year comprised the deferred tax expense of HK\$5,532,000 and credit of HK\$3,541,000 in the New Zealand and the Suriname divisions, respectively.

-The deferred tax credit in the New Zealand division was mainly due to the taxable temporary differences arising from the recognition of tax losses, fair value gain on New Zealand plantation forest assets, different amortization/depreciation rates for tax and accounting purposes related to the New Zealand forest roads assets and the year-end foreign currency translation adjustment for United States dollars denominated term loans and net exchange differences arising from the translation of foreign currency denominated deferred tax liabilities.
+The deferred tax expense in the New Zealand division was mainly due to the taxable temporary differences arising from the recognition of tax losses, fair value gain on New Zealand plantation forest assets, different amortisation/depreciation rates for tax and accounting purposes related to the New Zealand forest roads assets and the year-end foreign currency translation adjustment for United States dollars denominated term loans and foreign currency denominated deferred tax liabilities.

-The deferred tax credit in the Suriname division represented the net movement of taxable temporary differences arising from amortisation of fair value adjustments in previous years' acquisition of subsidiaries and the reversal of recognition of tax losses.
+The deferred tax credit in the Suriname division represented the net movement of taxable temporary differences arising from amortisation of fair value adjustments in previous years' acquisition of subsidiaries.